jcoene/mongoid-mapreduce/README.md

 divs.has_key?('Sales')    # => true
 divs.to_hash              # => { "Software" => ..., "Hardware" => ..., "Sales" => ... }

 # Array Value formula: produces 6 records, one for each room.
+Does not take any fields.
 rooms = Employee.map_reduce(:rooms, :formula => :array_values)
 rooms.length          # => 6
 rooms.find(1)._count  # => 3